-2.1 Nitrogen (N)
+2.1 Nitrogen

 Nitrogen is required in greater quantity than any other nutrient sourced from the soil.
 It is important in protein synthesis, and for the photosynthetic process (in which light from the sun is utilised in plant leaves in the formation of carbohydrates).
-Nitrogen deficient plants are slow to grow, and have a pale green to yellow colour.
+Nitrogen deficient plants are slow to grow and have a pale green to yellow colour.

-Nitrogen is subject to leaching, i.e. it can be washed through the soil and beyond the root zone of plants on sandy soils should heavy rain be received.
-Also when soil of any texture is over-irrigated or becomes water-logged by intense rainfall events - nitrogen is proven to denitrification losses also.
-For this reason, it is best either to split-apply nitrogen, applying it on several occasions throughout the year.
-Alternatively use a fertiliser that has been treated with Entec® or eNpower.
-These products are Ammonium Stabilisers and also referred to as Enhanced Efficiency Fertilisers (EEFs).
-Entec & eNpower reduce both leaching & denitrification losses by retaining nitrogen in the more efficient & stable ammonium (NH $4$ +) form.
+Nitrogen is subject to leaching, i.e. it can be washed through the soil beyond the root zone of plants on sandy soils should heavy rain be received, or the soil is over-watered.
+For this reason, it is best to split-apply N, applying it on several occasions throughout the year.

-2.2 Phosphorus (P)
+2.2 Phosphorus

 Phosphorus plays a key role in stimulating root growth and early plant development.
-It is often necessary to apply phosphorus when planting vegetables and flowers, and establishing new lawns.
+It is often necessary to apply phosphorus when planting vegetables and flowers and establishing new lawns.
 Unlike nitrogen, phosphorus is not subject to leaching, except on deep sands.
 For lawns, trees and shrubs, a single application of phosphorus once per year is all that is normally required, although it is customary to apply it in combination with nitrogen and potassium as a complete NPK fertiliser on a more regular basis throughout the year.

-2.3 Potassium (K)
+2.3 Potassium

 Potassium is second to nitrogen in terms of the amount required by plants.
-In fruit and vegetables, potassium is important in giving firm fruit, and for enhancing colour and the longevity of blooms in flowering plants.
+In fruit and vegetables, potassium is important in giving firm fruit, and for enhancing colour and the longevity of blooms in flowers.
 Potassium is subject to leaching, less so than nitrogen, but much more than phosphorus.
 Like nitrogen, it is best to split-apply it on several occasions throughout the year.
-Potassium may not be required in lawns on heavy textured clay and alluvial soils, but is likely to be needed on sandy soils and in high rainfall coastal areas, particularly where lawn clippings are removed.
+Potassium may not be required in lawns on heavy textured clay and alluvial soils but is likely to be needed on sandy soils and in high rainfall coastal areas, particularly where lawn clippings are removed.
 It is customary to use potassium when planting flowers and vegetables, and in tree crops.

-2.4 Sulfur (S)
+2.4 Sulfur